BY PASTOR T. O. BANSO

 Jethro advised Moses, “Moreover you shall select from all the people able men, such as fear God, men of truth, hating covetousness; and place such over them to be rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.
 And let them judge the people at all times.
 Then it will be that every great matter they shall bring to you, but every small matter they themselves shall judge.
 So it will be easier for you, for they will bear the burden with you” (Exodus 18:21-22 New King James Version).In other words, Moses should no longer be the only one judging the Israelites.
 The persons chosen would judge fellow Israelites at all times, judging the small cases brought to them and referring the great matters to Moses.
 They were Judges.

 Delegation is not the same as abdication!
 It is true that people will do what you expect if they know you’ll inspect.
-“So the people of Israel followed all of the LORD’s instructions to Moses.
-Moses inspected all their work and blessed them because it had been done as the LORD had commanded him” (Exodus 39:42-43 New Living Translation).
+“So the people of Israel followed all of the Lord’s instructions to Moses.
+Then Moses inspected all their work.
+When he found it had been done just as the Lord had commanded him, he blessed them” (Exodus 39:42-43 New Living Translation).
 Delegate, but don’t abdicate.